|

 some measure of trepidation, suggest that the Chans may have left a son behind when they traveled to the mainland and visited

-What follows is a list of the children of the famous detective and his honorable wife in the order of their probable
+a list of the children of the famous detective, Charlie Chan, and his venerable wife in the order of their probable

-ages, combining onscreen "fact" with a healthy dose of conjecture.
+ages, combining onscreen "facts" with a healthy dose of conjecture.

 LEE CHAN